HarrisonAllen/pebble-gbc-graphics/README.md

 Pebblemon does a lot of cool things that aren't quite as well documented.
 These include a script for converting an image of a map into a playable route, changing tiles on the background tilemap as the player moves, storing 502 Pokémon sprites in a compressed format and then decompressing them (using the same compression/decompression algorithm that the games used), screen interrupts for battle transitions.
 It's worth exploring if you're trying to do something similar.

-Again, please enjoy, and feel free to reach out if you have any questions or problems with the library!
+Feel free to reach out if you have any questions or problems with the library!
 My email is [harrisonallen555@gmail.com](mailto:harrisonallen555@gmail.com).
+You can also open an issue.

 [*Back to Table of Contents*](https://github.com/HarrisonAllen/pebble-gbc-graphics#table-of-contents)